The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Capitalized Used to increase assets

-Nominal Corresponding to the balance sheet recorded in the financial documents
+Nominal Corresponding balance sheet reflected in financial documents

 Formation and distribution of profits